Skip to main content

 The subject is structured around:

-The work sessions will be devoted to the presentation of the contents of the different topics, to the study of cases or practical cases, to oral presentations, to discussions and comments on documents, to debates and/or discussion groups, to the correction and/or revision of exercises and monitoring of the work of the subject.
-They will be work sessions with the whole class group with the teacher, in the case of face-to-face students.
-The group tutoring sessions will be used to monitor the work done on the subject that will be developed throughout the semester.
+The work sessions are dedicated to presenting the contents of the different topics, studying cases or practical scenarios, giving oral presentations, discussing and commenting on documents, holding debates and discussion groups, correcting and reviewing exercises and monitoring the work of the subject.
+In the case of face-to-face students, they are work sessions of the entire class group with the teacher.
+The group tutoring sessions are intended to monitor the work carried out throughout the semester.

-The hours of independent work, which must be done outside of face-to-face sessions, will be aimed at organizing the information obtained throughout the different sessions, watching videos and conferences, preparing case studies, preparing oral presentations, reading of recommended documents, research/expansion of contents, preparation of individual and group work established by the teaching staff on syllabus contents.
+The hours of independent work, which must be done outside of face-to-face sessions, are aimed at organizing the information obtained throughout the different sessions, viewing videos and lectures, preparing case studies, preparing oral presentations, reading recommended documents, researching or expanding content and preparing the individual and group work established by the teaching staff on the content of the syllabus.

-Study materials will be available to students in the subject's virtual classroom.
-At the beginning of the course, a work plan will be provided with which the student can plan the study of the subject and in which a calendar will be specified with the contents to be worked on in each of the sessions, as well as the tasks to be done and the due dates for each task.
+Study materials are available to students in the subject's virtual classroom.
+At the beginning of the course, a work plan is provided with which the student can plan the study of the subject and which specifies a calendar with the contents to be worked on in each of the sessions, as well as the tasks to be done and the dates for the delivery of each task.

 Bibliography